weareteam8/DineInside/README.md

 - JSDelivr

 ## Features
-- MAIN PAGE
+- Main page
-- ALL BUTTONS WORKING
+- All buttons working
-- WORKING SEARCH BAR
+- Working search bar
-- API CALLS FROM EACH API IS ON THE PROJECT AND WORKS AS INTENDED
+- API calls from each API is on the project and works as intended